 If you wish, contact DRD technical support (firstname.lastname@example.org) for further hardware configuration assistance when ordering a new computer.

-For structural problems the ANSYS HPC product is needed for parallel processing with greater than 2 cores whether the cores reside on the same computer or over a network.
-A computer with a single six core is considered as six cores.
+Whether the simulation is structural, fluid, or electromagnetic, the ANSYS HPC product is needed for parallel processing with greater than 4 cores.
+A computer with a single processor of six cores is considered as six cores.
 Similarly, a dual ten core machine would be considered a 20 core computer.
-Please consult with your DRD sales representative for the appropriate ANSYS HPC licensing for the best price/performance ratio on these multicore platforms.
+Please consult with your DRD sales representative for the appropriate ANSYS HPC licensing for the best price/performance ratio on these multicore platforms..

 ANSYS software is generally obtained by downloading via the web.